 Even if you’re head over heels in love with the house, knowing it’s a lemon right away gives you a chance to re-evaluate your choices and walk away.

 If the seller is willing to renegotiate, then it’s time to ask for a financial concession, which can come in the form of a lower sale price or a credit at settlement.

 When you have looming repair expenses, a credit at settlement can be a better alternative as it ensures you have the cash to pay for major repair works.

-With a professional mortgage broker by your side, you’ll have your finance ready to go for the right property.
+Negotiating price after a building inspection is much easier with a professional mortgage broker by your side.
+Plus, you’ll have your finance ready to go for the right property.
 Our team at North Brisbane Home Loans is ready to help you get finance pre-approval so you can confidently make offers and if needed, negotiate any price reductions.
 Get in touch with us today.